-To meet this need the School of Wool and Pastoral Sciences offers a full-time course in Wool and Pastoral Sciences, leading to the degree of Bachelor of Science (pass or honours).
-(Courses in Wool Commerce leading to the degree of Bachelor of Commerce are offered in the Faculty of Commerce).
-The School also offers a course at the graduate level requiring one year of full-time or two years of part-time study leading to the Graduate Diploma in Wool and Pastoral Sciences, and there are further courses leading to the research degrees of Master of Science and Doctor of Philosophy.
+At the graduate level the School offers a course requiring one year of full-time or two years of part-time study leading to the Graduate Diploma in Wool and Pastoral Sciences.
+Research may also be undertaken for the degrees of Master of Science and Doctor of Philosophy.

 The Wool and Pastoral Sciences courses aim to provide a pool of graduates in whom has been inculcated a liberal scientific outlook, and the habit of exact and logical thought.
 These graduates will be familiar with the latest developments in the various fields relating to Wool and Pastoral Sciences and the utilization of the products stemming from the industry.
 Graduates of the School are keenly sought after for positions as research workers, teachers, extension workers, agricultural journalists, valuers, and managers of estates, and for other professional occupations in the pastoral industry.
 The first year of the B.Sc. course consists of a basic training in general science; vocational subjects essential to all branches of the wool industry are given in the second, third and fourth years.
 The fourth year work includes a project which will give each student an opportunity to express initiative and originality.
 By association with lecturers, and teachers who are all engaged in research, we aim to provoke both curiosity and interest in students who will themselves endeavour to contribute to the advance of efficiency.
-From time to time obligatory excursions, farm tours, consolidated courses on University field stations are arranged for senior students.